 Also, what other locations/cites/sights are recommended?

 I used to live in Lome, Togo, and traveled a lot with my wife through West Africa.
 Many areas now are relatively safe if you have your wits about you....
 But travel infrastructure is very poor, so be prepared for some frustrations when getting around.
 West Africa is the poorest region in the world...so there is not a lot of touristy stuff if that is what you're looking for.
 On the other hand, if you're looking for places that are off the beaten track, then certain parts of West Africa may be just what you're looking for....
 2 white females traveling alone will certainly draw some attention.
-If you've never been to Africa before and you are nervous about it, go somewhere a bit more tourist friendly like Kenya, Tanzania, or South Africa. about 6 years ago
+If you've never been to Africa before and you are nervous about it, go somewhere a bit more tourist friendly like Kenya, Tanzania, or South Africa. over 6 years ago

 Michaela, Most of West Africa is not for the novice traveller.
 As Willard rightly points out, it is the poorest part of the world, consequently infrastructure is very poor, government control weak, lawlessness high and everything unpredictable.... think "Lord of the Flies"!